cosmos/ibc/spec/ics-25-handler-interface/README.md

 By default, clients are unowned: any module can create a new client, query any existing client, and update any existing client.

+`ClientKind` enumerates the list of light client algorithms supported by the handler implementation.

 ```golang
 type ClientKind enum {
   Tendermint
 }
 ```

+`ClientOptions` contains all the parameter choices required to create a client.

 ```golang
 type ClientOptions struct {